creachadair/recipes/savory/tofu-planks.md

 ### Tofu

-A few days ahead of time, freeze the package of tofu, and allow it to defrost fully in the refrigerator before beginning the steps below.
-This is optional, but freezing results in a greatly improved texture.
+**Optional but recommended:** A few days ahead of time, freeze the package of tofu, and allow it to defrost fully in the refrigerator before beginning the steps below.
+Freezing results in a greatly improved texture.

 -  Drain the tofu and press out excess water.
 Press firmly, but not so hard as to crush the structure of the block.